 A sign that your therapy is working is if your overall health improves, not just your emotional health but also your physical health.
-Common improvements are that you sleep better, you feel less sluggish, and any stomach issues you had are resolved.
+Common improvements are that you sleep better, you feel less sluggish, and even can have less frequent headaches or stomach aches.

 Your therapist says that you have improved

 This seems like a very obvious way to answer the question of whether your therapy is working or not, but it’s important to set goals with your therapist and have a mutual understanding that you are looking to make significant progress through this process.
 “They should have a treatment plan and be able to give you feedback on where you started and where you are now,” Madden said.
 “They should also be able to tell you how they see you progressing from here.”
 Improvement can be measured even by the action of consistently going to therapy when you’re going through a really tough time.
 Next, check out how therapists ward off anxiety and depression.